 |Simmered to perfection|

-Preparing it yesterday was a treat: Leaving it to simmering on the back burner all afternoon infused the house fall aromas -- and the welcome ghost of holidays yet to come.
-I have included photos of this year's tomato jam extravaganza throughout this post.
+Preparing it yesterday was a treat: Leaving it to simmering on the back burner all afternoon infused the house with fall aromas -- and the welcome ghost of holidays yet to come.
+I have included photos of this year's tomato jam extravaganza throughout the post.
 Two batches (10 lbs., or about 28 tomatoes worth), yielded 9 half pint (8 oz.) jars.

 You can find the recipe at the very informative Food in Jars website.
 It contains all the information you'll need to prepare and can tomato jam and many other recipes.
 This particular jam contains: ripe tomatoes (I used primarily slicing tomatoes because that's what I had left this late in the season), lime juice, sugar, cinnamon, cloves, ginger, salt, and red chili flakes.
 The directions call for leaving the tomato skins and seeds in as they lend the final jam some needed texture.
 I was doubtful, but that's exactly what happened.
 The seeds soften up, and the skins becomes tender.